-Configuring the 'attribute-to-log' property via creating 'Memory Usage' Custom Logged Stats Specifies the attributes on the monitor entries that should be included in the output.
+''' Configuring the 'attribute-to-log' property via creating 'Memory Usage' Custom Logged Stats Specifies the attributes on the monitor entries that should be included in the output.
 The full column name, which appears in the header, is built from the header-prefix, the header-prefix-attribute, and the column name, which is either determined automatically from the monitor entry attribute name or is specified explicitly in the column-name property.
 Both the header-prefix, and the header-prefix-attribute column names are optional.
 Syntax: monitor-entry-objectclass - The name of the attribute to log.

-Enter a value for the 'attribute-to-log' property: total-bytes-used-by-memory-consumers

-Enter another value for the 'attribute-to-log' property [continue]:
+Enter a value for the 'attribute-to-log' property: total-bytes-used-by-memory-consumers Enter another value for the 'attribute-to-log' property [continue]: '''

 Next, specify the type of statistics for the monitored attribute that will appear in the log file.
-In this example, enter 5 for raw statistics as recorded by the logger.
+In this example, enter the number corresponding to raw statistics as recorded by the logger.

 '''

 Configuring the 'statistic-type' property

 via creating 'Memory Usage' Custom Logged Stats

-Specifies the type of statistic to include in the output for each monitored

-attribute.

-The statistics listed here will be applied to each attribute listed in the

-attribute-to-log list.
-The statistic is computed after all other optional

-processing such as regular expression manipulation and value scaling.

-If a single monitor entry includes attributes of different statistic-types,

-then multiple Custom Logged Stats objects must be specified.

-Select one or more values for the 'statistic-type' property:

-1) average

-2) counter

-maximum

-4) minimum

-5) raw

-?) help

-c) cancel

-q) quit

-Enter one or more choices separated by commas [c]: 5

 '''

+'''

+Specifies the type of statistic to include in the output for each monitored attribute.

+'''

+The statistics listed here will be applied to each attribute listed in the attribute-to-log list.
+The statistic is computed after all other optional processing such as regular expression manipulation and value scaling.
+If a single monitor entry includes attributes of different statistic-types, then multiple Custom Logged Stats objects must be specified.
+Select one or more values for the 'statistic-type' property: 1) average 2) counter maximum 4) minimum 5) raw ?) help c) cancel quit q) Enter one or more choices separated by commas [c]: 5

 9. In the Custom Logged Stats menu, review the configuration.
 At this point, we want to set up a column name that lists the Memory Usage.
-Enter 6 to change the column-name property.
+Enter the appropriate number to change the column-name property.

-'''

-via creating 'Memory Usage' Custom Logged Stats

-Value(s)

-Property

-.....

-1)

-description

-enabled

-2)

-true

-monitor-objectclass

-3)

-ds-memory-usage-monitor-entry

-include-filter

-4)

-attribute-to-log

-total-bytes-used-by-memory-consumers

-5)

-6)

-column-name

-statistic-type

-7)

-raw

-8)

-header-prefix

-header-prefix-attribute

-9)

-10) regex-pattern

-11) regex-replacement

-12) divide-value-by

-13) divide-value-by-attribute -

-14) decimal-format

-##

-15) non-zero-implies-not-idle false

-?)

-help

-f)

-finish - create the new Custom Logged Stats

-a)

-hide advanced properties of the Custom Logged Stats

-d)

-display the equivalent dsconfig arguments to create this object

-b)

-back

-q)

-quit

-'''
+Configure the properties of the Custom Logged Stats >>>> via creating 'Memory Usage' Custom Logged Stats Property Value(s) -----1) description 2) enabled true 3) monitor-objectclass ds-memory-usage-monitor-entry 4) include-filter 5) attribute-to-log total-bytes-used-by-memory-consumers 6) column-name 7) statistic-type raw 8) header-prefix 9) header-prefix-attribute 10) regex-pattern 11) regex-replacement 12) divide-value-by divide-value-by-attribute 13) 14) decimal-format #.## 15) non-zero-implies-not-idle false ?) help finish - create the new Custom Logged Stats £) hide advanced properties of the Custom Logged Stats a) d) display the equivalent dsconfig arguments to create this object b) back quit a)